Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 #### Push

-The SDK tracks changes in the user's push notifications preference, and a new hit is sent after the user opts in or out for push notifications.
+The SDK tracks changes in the user's push notifications preference, and a new hit is sent after the user opts in or opts out for push notifications.

 ### Messages extension

 The following Analytics event is triggered when the Messages extension is enabled:

-#### In-App message
+#### In-app message

 The SDK tracks the following metrics for your in-app messages:

-* For Full Screen and Alert style in-app messages:
+* For full screen and alert style in-app messages:
   * **Impressions**: when user triggers an in-app message.
   * **Click throughs**: when user presses the **Click-through** button.
   * **Cancels**: when user presses the **Cancel** button.
-* For local \(remote\) notifications:
+* For local (remote) notifications:
   * **Impressions**: when user triggers the notification.
   * **Opens**: when user opens app from the notification.
 This will be tracked with the `trackAdobeDeepLink` method.